perfah/Rustland-old/README.md

  - On-demand like creation of window layouts
  - Automatic circular window tiling
+ - Tag system for referencing items in the layout, e.g. both '@focused' and '@firefox' references Firefox should it be the focused application in your layout
+ - Network transparency (via TCP) allows for potential interaction with the compositor from various applications/platsforms.

+Custom configuration as a development stage has been delay which means that some things are still hardcoded:
  - Layout gap of 15 pixels
- - Workspaces
- - Tag system for referencing items in the layout, e.g. both '@focused' and '@firefox' would reference Firefox given that it is the active application
- - Network transparency (TCP) allows for potential interaction with the WM from various applications/platsforms.
-Rustland natively supports a set of commands which currently are the following (in [rlctl](#rlctl---utility) syntax):
+ - 2x2 grid of workspaces

 rlctl, a compositor interaction utility
 ---------------------------------------